LooLzzz/parallel-sequence-alignment-score/README.txt

 Written by Noam Levi - 205530611.

-* Project already compiled, you may run the project by one the following:
+* The project is already compiled, you may run the project by one the following commands
   1. `make run` or `make runNetwork`
      Will try to run on the network by looking in the machinefile (`./mf`) for nodes.
+     Make sure to add the correct ip addresses to your machinefile before running.
+     Both computers should have `mpiCudaOpenMP` executable in the same path.
   2. `make runLocal`
      Will run locally.